OpenTwinCities/opentwincities.github.com/_posts/2014-08-30-lessons-from-chicago-what-can-be-built.md

 issues such as education and climate.

 A count of apps and websites is often thrown around as the metric of success of civic tech.
-I'll contend that this measure overlooks what civic tech groups are really building - a new avenue for passionate civic engagement.
+I'll contend that this measure overlooks civic tech's true potential - to be a new avenue for passionate civic engagement.
 This is what Chicago has built.

 ![Chicago's Open Gov Hack Night Meeting](/images/posts/2014/08/chicago_open_gov_hack_night.jpg)